altunixon/wips/lns/altina_ln/ASP-50-Recap.md

 The girl was actually Beglaria’s fourth princess, Marie Quatre Argentina de Belgaria.
 Also known as Altina.
 As her mother was a commoner, she was alienated in the palace and was sent to be the border as a commander at the age of fourteen.
 Though she was not upset about this, she wanted to change the empire because of the citizens who were suffering.
-"I need your wisdom if I am to be empress."
+"I need your wisdom if I am to be empress."<br/>
 Altina shown her strength as a commander and Regis promised to be her strategist despite lacking in self-confidence.
 February, the Second Prince, Latreille, who controlled the military, gave an impossible order.
 “— to seize fort Volks of Varden Republic and the Germanian federation.”